-Can't clean with bleach or other household cleaners, or you risk damaging the device.
-Sometimes there are inaccurate readings.
+Can't clean with bleach or other household cleaners or you risk damaging the device.
+Some inaccurate readings.

 Gives you the accuracy of an oral temperature reading without the battle to keep a standard thermometer in the mouth.
 Comfortable orthodontic nipple.
 Protective cover included for clean storage or travel.
 Glow feature indicates fever.
 Includes memory feature to help monitor progress and trends.

-Needs to stay in mouth up to 2 minutes too long for temperature to.
-Battery cannot be changed.
-Not BPA free.
+Needs to stay in mouth up to 2 min.
+Battery can't be changed.
+Not BPA-free.
 Can't use for older children.